ueffel/caddy-imagefilter/README.md

 }
 ```

 You can go crazy and combine many filters.
-(But no more than 9999, which should quite sufficient or
+(But no more than 9999, which should quite sufficient, or
 you're doing something seriously wrong)

 ### Default filters